file-format/Docs/en/video/3GP.md

   - HE-AAC v1
   - HE-AAC v2 (Enhanced aacPlus)

-The 3GP file Format allowed the usage of H.263 and AMR codecs and defined new boxes to which the codecs refer.
+The 3GP file format allowed the usage of H.263 and AMR codecs and defined new boxes to which the codecs refer.
 These code-points were registered in ISO base media file format for the storage of MPEG-4 media-specific information.

 ## Supporting Devices for 3GP Video Files